ploomber/jupysql/doc/compose.md

 ON t.GenreId = genres_fav.GenreId
 ```

-We can now use `track_fav` (which contains Rock and Metal tracks).
-Let's find which artists have produced the most tracks (and save the query):
+Use the `track_fav` query to find artists with the most Rock and Metal tracks, and save the query as `top_artist`

 ```{code-cell} ipython3
 %%sql --with track_fav --save top_artist